bruchh/co-creating/toolkit/docs/bringing-young-people-and-city-leaders-together/recruiting-co-researchers.md

 # Recruiting co-researchers

-For co-researchers, participation in a 'Co-creating our city' project can be demanding and time-consuming, but also very rewarding.
+For co-researchers, participation in a 'Co-Creating Our City' project can be demanding and time-consuming, but also very rewarding.
 To make the recruitment process fair and transparent and tailor it to the strengths and interests of your future co-researchers, it is important to:

 - Identify relevant target groups whose insights can enrich the project.
 - Engage multipliers and gatekeepers early on to build networks and trust.